 We used to have neighbors that raised chickens and every morning on our walks we would pass by and say hi to them and their friend, a white lab that was blind.
 The dog was hilarious because he would always hear our stroller turning the corner nearing closer and closer to the chickens.
 It is as if he knew it was me and my son because he would run to us and great us with his giant tail wagging and love in his cataract filled eyes.

 The routine would be to hug our doggie friend and attempt to pet one of the chickens in hopes to be blessed with a few of her fresh eggs.
 Ever had fresh chicken eggs, they are unbelievably amazing!
 Chase used to ask me about those chickens and even now when we visit farms, "Are these what we eat?"
 Oh gosh dear child, how to explain this one!

 The best chicken recipes taste phenomenal tossed in lemon and honey, barbecue sauce, grilled with olive oil, tossed over salads, in pasta or as a pizza topping!
-And roasting a chicken along side of vegetables brings out a subtle sweetness and more abundant flavors.
+And roasting a chicken along side of vegetables brings out a subtle sweetness (from carrots) and more abundant flavors.

 Roasted red potatoes happen to be a favorite in our household.
 Just like fingerling potatoes, they are easy to pick up with fingers and are great sauteed, roasted and diced up for hash-browns.
 Plus their soft skin and creamy center is super satisfying on all levels of eating!

 Sheet pan dinners are my new obsession and you can pretty much accomplish any meal this way and it tastes way more fabulous than baked in a casserole dish.

 - Easy clean up!
 Two bowls, one cutting board and one pan are used.
 This ca be lessened if you just add the veggies and drizzle olive oil, salt and pepper on top then mix it with your hands instead of in a bowl prior.